Lightning-AI/litgpt/tutorials/prepare_dataset.md

 ## Preparing Custom Datasets for Instruction Finetuning

-The models in Lit-GPT expect datasets for instruction finetuning in the following format:
+The models in LitGPT expect datasets for instruction finetuning in the following format:

 ```text
 [